PedroCavaleiro/FallIntoOblivion/README.md

 The user, to recover the file, has 3 attempts to guess the pin of the file, if it fails to guess the pin the file gets deleted.

+The software also checks for errors on the encrypted file upon the decryption process

 # Available Cyphers
 So far there is only one cypher implemented, AES-CBC

 # Available HASH
-The hash it's only being used to generate a secure key to encrypt the file, the implemented hash is SHA256
+So far there is only on hash algorithm, SHA256 being used to generate the secure key and to create a hash for the encrypted file

 # Commands available
 restorefile